What is Septoplasty?

 Preparing for Septoplasty

-Before septoplasty surgery, you may need to stop taking certain medications such as aspirin, ibuprofen, and other blood thinners to reduce your risk of excessive bleeding during and after the procedure.
-Don’t eating or drinking anything after midnight the night before the procedure is a must if you’re going to be under general anesthesia.
-Your doctor may use a thin and lighted tool endoscope to look at your nasal passage and to see the shape of your septum.
-Septoplasty is done on an outpatient basis and the operation is performed in 60 to 90 minutes under local or general anesthesia.
+Before septoplasty surgery, you may need to stop taking certain medications such as aspirin, ibuprofen, anti-inflammatory drugs, and other blood thinners to reduce your risk of excessive bleeding during and after the procedure.
+Your doctor may adjust your current medications if needed.
+You should definitely stop smoking for protecting the damage of it during this significant process.
+Don’t eat or drink anything after midnight the night before the procedure is a must if you’re going to be under general anesthesia.
+Your surgeon can use a thin and lighted tool to look at your nasal passage and to identify the shape of your septum.
+Septoplasty is done under local or general anesthesia and takes 60 to 90 minutes depending on the treated condition and scope of the operation.

 Septoplasty Side Effects